-Therefore, researchers often apply computationally cheaper methods for mechanistic reaction studies, applying more accurate electronic structure theories only to stationary points (for example see the study of the reaction between ferrocenium and trimethylphosphine\cite{Chamkin_NEVPT2}).
-This creates inconsistencies and is a source of errors.
-Thus, it is desirable to recycle the results of expensive calculations by fitting the PES in relevant parts of the configuration space.
-Once a fitted PES is available, one can complete many tasks ``free'' of charge, including reactive molecular dynamics simulations, canonical and variational TST calculations\cite{Truhlar_TST}, etc.
+Therefore, the researchers often apply computationally cheaper methods for the mechanistic reaction studies, employing more accurate electronic structure theories only to stationary points (for an example, see the study of the reaction between ferrocenium and trimethylphosphine\cite{Chamkin_NEVPT2}).
+Some such heuristic method combinations are known as composite methods, or recipes, \textit{e.g.} the Gaussian-n family \cite{G4, G3XK, G4MP26X} and CBS-QB3 \cite{CBSQB3}.
+Despite many successful applications, these approaches imply properties inconsistent with geometries.
+They are designed not for PES exploration, but rather for stationary point calculations, and are prone to unpredictable errors (for an example, see \cite{CBSQB3_fail}).

+Ideally, a composite method should provide accurate energies consistent with geometric structures at least in a relevant part of the configuration space, while being computationally feasible, \textit{i. e.} based only on few energy/force evaluations at the high-level of electronic structure theory.
+This implies obtaining a locally fitted PES: once it is available, one can complete many tasks ``free'' of charge, including reactive molecular dynamics simulations, canonical and variational TST calculations\cite{Truhlar_TST} and so on.